JamFfm/TFTDisplay/README.md

 | -          | CS           | 7HV       7LV  | GPIO  8 (CE0)  | 24
 | -          | -            | 8HV       8LV  | -              | -

+Instead of the Powersuppy it is possible to use 5v of RASPI.
+It is also possible to connect the display without the LevelShifter.
+It is the same wiring but leave out the Level Shifter and do not use the 5V powersuppy connection.

 # Installation